thedaveCA/thedaveCA/README.md

 Digging into C#, it's been a bit of an adventure!
 Occasionally frustrating, but that's not entirely bad either.
 I'm not necessarily the n00biest n00b that ever did code, I'm feeling a bit like it.
 That's okay.
 Ultimately my goal is to become a passably competent C# developer.
 I'm starting on my own although I am open to education at some point too, but I wouldn't be against finding something in the real world.
 Hopefully.

 Also a total Github n00b, but hey, I'm using it instead of despising it, so that is a start, I think?
-I get the point of version control, I love the idea of branches, but something just rubs me the wrong way about git, the tooling around it, the terminology, everything.
-On the other hand, it would have saved my butt if I'd been using it a decade ago, so here we go.
+I get the point of version control, I love the idea of branches, but something just rubs me the wrong way about git.
+The tooling around it, the terminology, it is so crazy powerful and yet much of it just seems obtusely hidden.
+On the other hand, it would have saved my butt if I'd been using it a decade ago, so time to learn!

 ## What's next?